A Complete Decomposition of KL Error using Refined Information and Mode Interaction Selection: Refined Information

 \subsection{Information Geometry}

 It is fairly well known that we can model any discrete distribution by an exponential family:

 for some continuous parameters $\theta^S \in \bbR^{I_S}$.
-It is lesser known that when combined with the canonical KL divergence and imbued with the poset structure of $\cP([d])$, this results in a dually flat or Bregman flat manifold, allowing for a rich theory developed over the space \cite{rao1992fisherRaoRiemannianMetric,amari2000methodsofInfGeoBook,amari2016infGeoBook,nielsen2017methodsInfGeoBook}.
-The dual parameters of the natural $\theta$ parameters are the expectation $\eta$ parameters $\eta^S_{i_S} := \bbE_{j\sim q_\theta(j)} [\, 1(i_S = j_S)\,] = q_\theta^S(i_S)$.
-This $\theta$-$\eta$ parametrization obeys the Legendre transform or Bregman duality with divergences that correspond to the forward and backwards KL and Bregman functions of free energy and total entropy, respectively.
+It is lesser known that when equipped with KL divergence, this results in a Riemannian manifold called a statistical manifold.
+Due to the exponential structure, this further results in a dually flat or Bregman flat manifold, allowing for an even richer theory to be developed over the space \cite{rao1992fisherRaoRiemannianMetric,amari2000methodsofInfGeoBook,amari2016infGeoBook,nielsen2017methodsInfGeoBook}.
+The natural $\theta$ parameters and the dual expectation $\eta$ parameters $\eta^S_{i_S} := \bbE_{j\sim q_\theta(j)} [\, 1(i_S = j_S)\,] = q_\theta^S(i_S)$ are `orthogonal' to each other in a particular sense, obeying the Legendre transform and Bregman duality.
+Details in Appendix \ref{app_sec:inf_geo}.

-Of particular importance for our work is the projection theorem \cite{nagaoka1982pythagForKLdivergence}, which implies the uniqueness of the distribution projected onto a flat submanifold of the distribution space as well as the convexity of the corresponding optimization problem.
-In particular, we will choose a \frontier~of interactions $\cI \subseteq \cP([d])$ and will learn a hierarchical log-linear model from the space of parametrized models which only have non-zero $\theta$ for the collection $\cI$ we selected:
+Of particular importance for our work are the Pythagorean theorem and the projection theorem \cite{nagaoka1982pythagForKLdivergence}, which imply the uniqueness of the distribution projected onto a flat submanifold of the distribution space as well as the convexity of the corresponding optimization problem.
+See Theorems \ref{app_thm:pythag_thm} and \ref{app_thm:projection_thm} in Appendix \ref{app_sec:inf_geo} for details.
+In particular, for a fixed $p$ and a fixed \frontier~of interactions $\cI \subseteq \cP([d])$, the best forward $D_\KL$ approximation of $p$ within the submanifold $\cM_\cI$ allows for a unique projection ${p}_\cI$: